ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 harm to the operation of mailing lists, and the like.

 If they choose
-not to honor the published Domain Owner Assessment Policy in order to improve interoperability among mail systems, it may increase the likelihood of accepting abusive mail.
+not to honor the published Domain Owner Assessment Policy to improve interoperability among mail systems, it may increase the likelihood of accepting abusive mail.
 At a minimum, Mail Receivers **SHOULD**